Economic Risk Definition

 The debt crisis of the Greek government during early 2009 to late 2018, which occurred as an aftermath of the financial crisis of 2007, had occurred because of improper management of funds and lack of flexibility in the monetary policies.
 The Greek banks could not repay their debts and, as a result, lead to a crisis.

-The government had to levy increased taxes and reduce the facilities provided to its citizens, which triggered an outrage in the country.
+The government had to levy increased taxes and reduce the facilities provided to its citizens, which triggered an outrage.
 The crisis not only disturbed the wellbeing of the local people but also impacted international trade.
-It brought the turmoil under control by negotiating 50% haircut for its existing debts owed and by new loans provided by European banks.
+It brought the turmoil under control by negotiating a 50% haircut for its existing debts owed and by new loans provided by European banks.

 #2 – Unexpected Swing in Exchange Rate

 This type of sovereign risk is the risk if the market moves drastically to impact the exchange rate.
-When the market moves considerably, it impacts international trade.
-This can be due to speculation or due to the news that can cause a fall in the demand for a particular product or currency.
+When the market moves considerably, it affects international trade.
+This can be due to speculation or the news that can cause a fall in demand for a particular product or currency.
 Oil prices can significantly impact the market movement of other traded products.
 As mentioned above, government policies can also result in a dip or hike in the market movement.
 Change in inflation, interest rates, import-export duties, and taxes also impact the exchange rate.
-Since this has a direct impact on trade, exchange rates risk seeming to be a major economic risk.
+Since this directly impacts trade, exchange rates risk seeming to be a significant economic risk.

 #3 – Credit Risk

 This type of sovereign risk is the risk that the counterparty will default in making the obligation it owes.
-Credit risk is completely out of control since it depends on another entity’s worthiness to pay its obligations.
+Credit risk is entirely out of control since it depends on another entity’s worthiness to pay its debts.
 The counterparty’s business activities need to be monitored on a timely basis so that the business transactions are closed at the right time without the risk of counterparty default to make it payments.

 Some disadvantages are: